ericoporto/ags-manual-wiki/SystemRequirements.md

 To work with the Editor, you need following:

 - Windows Vista or higher
-- .NET Framework 4.5 (Possibly already included in your Windows install)
+- .NET Framework 4.5
-- Visual C++ Redistributable for Visual Studio 2015 (The Editor installer will provide it if needed)
+- Visual C++ Redistributable for Visual Studio 2015

+f you use the provided installer, the Visual C++ dependency will be installed if it's needed.
+Recent versions of Windows already provide the necessary .NET Framework pre-installed.

 Note that games you create do **NOT** require .NET nor Visual C++ redistributable.